vollkorntomate/vollkorntomate/README.md

 ### About me 🍅

-- 🎓 Studying Informatics / Computer Science (Bachelor) at Technical University of Munich
+- 🎓 Bachelor of Science in Informatics / Computer Science (at Technical University of Munich)
-- 📝 Done writing my Bachelor's thesis
+- 🏖 Currently enjoying life
+- 🏫 Applications for Master's degree out soon